Same data, opposing narratives

 2 verified sources

-Reforma provided extensive coverage of MLB games while Proceso published its weekly investigative magazine edition.
+Reforma provided extensive coverage of MLB games, while Proceso published its weekly investigative magazine edition.
 This group represents routine sports and editorial content.

 2 verified sources

-Left-wing blindspots
+Left blindspots

 3 verified sources

-Left-leaning media did not cover the mine rescue
+Left-wing media did not cover the mine rescue

 2 verified sources

 Workers trapped in the Santa Fe mine in Sinaloa were rescued, with Governor Rocha thanking President Sheinbaum for the federal response.
-Separately, Iran maintained that Lebanon must be included in any ceasefire agreement with the U.S.
+Separately, Iran maintained that Lebanon must be included in any ceasefire agreement with the US.

-Right-wing blindspots
+Right blindspots

-Right-leaning media ignored the civil liberties angle of the protest ban
+Right-wing media ignored the civil liberties angle of the protest ban

 3 verified sources